About This Course

 Completion of a postgraduate award (e.g. Grad Dip) in Creative Writing or a closely allied field (e.g. journalism, media, communication)

 Demonstrated significant and relevant professional experience, as per Tabor’s Professional Experience Admissions Policy.
 Successful applicants will therefore already possess foundational cognitive, critical thinking, organisational and communication skills needed for academic success at postgraduate level.

 Semester 2 – July

-Students who do not meet the requirements for progression to the AQF level 9 stage of the award may exit with a Graduate Diploma in Creative Writing & Communication (subject to fulfilment of the requirements for that award)
+Students who do not meet the requirements for progression to the AQF level 9 stage of the award may exit with a Graduate Diploma in Creative Writing & Communication (unit to fulfilment of the requirements for that award)

 Graduate Certificate in Creative Writing and Communication after 6 months full-time or part-time equivalent.

 Graduate Diploma in Creative Writing and Communication after 1 year full-time or part-time equivalent.

 SATAC: Not applicable